Tizard Research Seminar Series

 (revised time of 16:00 hrs) PhD student, Tizard Centre "Worthiness and the response of the police to mental illness".

 The last two decades have seen reduced funding for Mental Health services and over the same period the number of people detained by the police because of their mental illness has increased significantly.
 Both are a source of much public disquiet.What is not clear is precisely why detentions by the police have increased.
 Reductions in service provision might imply that more people who are more ill are present in the community and come into contact with the police, resulting in their detention.Whilst that may play a part, decisions by officers to detain are affected by a much wider range of factors which includes risk averse behaviour by officers and the ability of people who are in crisis or even just seeking attention, to trigger this response from the police.Other factors also affect the conduct of officers including judgements about whether people are worthy or unworthy of help.In this talk I will review the data and publications about Mental Health Services and rates of contact of the mentally ill with the police.
 Allyn will discuss his own data and research on such contacts and the attitudes, beliefs and other factors that determine how officers behave.

-Wednesday 21 February 2018 - Dr Corinna Grindle, University of Warwick, Board Certified Behaviour Analyst, with many years experience of working with children and young people with intellectual and developmental disabilites, including autism.
+Wednesday 21 February 2018 - Dr Corinna Grindle, Associate Researcher at the University of Warwick and Board Certified Behaviour Analyst, with many years experience of working with children and young people with intellectual and developmental disabilites, including autism.
 Her key research interests include early intervention, applied behaviour analysis and fostering academic learning.

 Jim Mansell Memorial Lecture 2017 - Friday 2 March 2018 Prof Tom Shakespeare, Professor of Disability Research, Norwich Medical School

 "Prenatal diagnosis: reactions of people with learning disabilities and their families"